Experiencing the Humanities

 Rioters usually represent only a small percentage of protesters in most mass demonstrations.
 However, unfortunately, they often receive the most dramatic news headlines.
 Pictures and videos of burning businesses, arrested rioters, and excited news reporters grab viewers' attention.
 This, in turn, creates a significant political and social backlash against all protesters, however peaceful, especially from people in untouched neighborhoods or rural areas.

-An important social and political lesson that political leaders have learned since the 1960s is to bring in protective forces--police, National Guard, et al.--as quickly as possible to limit looting and burning.
-However, these political leaders also have learned that the police and National Guard must use nonviolent means of crowd control as much as possible, and avoid killing or permanently injuring people, so that violence from the police and National Guard does not inflame rioters and protesters even more.
+An important social and political lesson that political leaders have learned since the 1960s is to bring in protective forces--such as police, National Guard, et al.--as quickly as possible to limit looting and burning.
+Such actions also more quickly stop individual anarchists from turning a protest into a riot.
+However, the social and political leaders also have learned that police and National Guard must use nonviolent means of crowd control as much as possible, and avoid killing or permanently injuring people, so that violence from the police and National Guard does not inflame protesters into becoming rioters.

 How can unequal treatment be changed?

-Societies with low or nonexistent levels of racism and ethnic inequities often have worked on this issue for hundreds of years.
-They say equal laws and consistently equal application of them are important.
+Societies with low or nonexistent levels of racism and ethnic inequities often have helped solve their racial problems by working on them for literally hundreds of years.
+Such societies say that equal laws and consistently equal application of them are very important.

 One interesting change happening now is that